Cleveland Clinic logo

 Follicular Lymphoma

-Follicular lymphoma is a very slow-growing cancer that may appear in your lymph nodes, your bone marrow and other organs.
+Follicular lymphoma is a slow-growing cancer that may appear in your lymph nodes, your bone marrow and other organs.
 There are ways to treat follicular lymphoma, but the condition often returns.
-Healthcare providers are hopeful newer treatments may mean a cure for follicle lymphoma is on the horizon.
+Healthcare providers are hopeful that newer treatments, like immunotherapy drugs, may mean a cure is on the horizon.

 Advertisement